-- Apply or extend a suspension to any proportion of the remaining games of the tournament if they judge it to be a proportionate response to the behaviour reported to them. - Rule that no further action is needed. - Refer the complaint to a full complaints panel to be resolved after the tournament day is done.
+- Apply or extend a suspension to any proportion of the remaining games of the tournament if they judge it to be a proportionate response to the behaviour reported to them. - Rule that no further action is needed. - Assign any other resolution - Defer the complaint or any elements of it to a full complaints panel to be resolved after the tournament day is done.

-Their decision and sanction identified should be added to the complaints log in the same way as any other complaint, with a note specifying that it was dealt with via the fast track process.
+Their decision and resolution identified should be added to the complaints log in the same way as any other complaint, with a note specifying that it was dealt with via the fast track process.